USDA Business Loans in Oregon

 Fresno, California-based community bank offering SBA 7(a) loans, commercial real estate, agricultural lending, and business banking.
 Serves California's Central Valley and beyond.

-USDA Business & Industry (B&I) loans provide government-guaranteed financing for rural businesses.
-Similar to SBA loans but for rural areas, they offer competitive terms for business acquisition, real estate, equipment, and working capital in communities with populations under 50,000.
-In Oregon, 4 lenders currently offer USDA financing with loan amounts from $50K to $25M and rates typically ranging from Variable or fixed, competitive.
+USDA Business & Industry (B&I) loans are lender-made, government-guaranteed loans for businesses in eligible rural areas.
+They can cover real estate, equipment, business acquisition, and working capital, with terms tied to use of proceeds and underwriting that looks a lot like a bank loan plus USDA eligibility.
+In Oregon, 4 lenders currently offer USDA financing with loan amounts from $50K to $10M and rates typically ranging from Fixed or variable, negotiated with lender.

 Oregon's economy is driven by its technology sector, particularly in the Portland metro area's Silicon Forest, along with a strong creative economy and sustainable industries.
 The state has no sales tax, enhancing consumer spending and retail activity.